Wednesday 26th November

 Speaker

 Our opening panel will look at the economic, political and regulatory context and unpack what this all means for the pensions sector and savers.
 How will geopolitical events affect the investment environment that schemes operate in?
 Will the domestic political agenda help or hinder schemes in delivering better outcomes for members?
 And how will the ever-changing face of regulation impact on how scheme’s deliver for members.
-Join our panelists to discuss all this and more!
+Join our panellists to discuss all this and more.

 Panellists